Examples of Accrued Revenue

 - Now, in this case, Company ABC can recognize revenue on completion of each plant and machinery as accrued revenue whether the same has been billed monthly or once a year.
 The company ABC can record the same as revenue in the books of account, and simultaneously M/s K can record accrued expensesAccrued ExpensesAn accrued expense is the expenses which is incurred by the company over one accounting period but not paid in the same accounting period.
 In the books of accounts it is recorded in a way that the expense account is debited and the accrued expense account is credited. in their books.

 - Suppose, company X is a consultancy firm that provides consultancy services to its clients.
-They charge their clients on a per hour basis i.e. $ 10 p/hr.
-In the month of April 2019, they had given the consultancy for around 200 hrs, however, the work has not yet completed and company X won’t raise invoice until June 2019 in which Company X is expecting to raise the final bill of around $ 10,000.
+They charge their clients on a per hour basis, i.e., $ 10 p/hr.
+In April 2019, they had given the consultancy for around 200 hrs.
+However, the work has not yet completed, and company X won’t raise the invoice until June 2019, in which Company X is expecting to raise the final bill of around $ 10,000.

-- Company X records accrued revenue in the books amounting to Rs. $ 2000 ($10 x $ 200) as their income for the month of January 2019 even though the same has not been billed to their client or the payment has been received for the work.
+- Company X records accrued revenue in the books amounting to Rs. $ 2000 ($10 x $ 200) as their income for January 2019 even though the same has not been billed to their client or the payment has been received for the work.

-- Now, when the company X sends the invoice in the month of June 2019, accrued revenue of $ 10000 shall be converted into accounts receivables, and when the client actually pays the amount it will get converted into cash.
+- Now, when the company X sent the invoice in June 2019, accrued revenue of $ 10000 shall be converted into accounts receivablesAccounts ReceivablesAccounts receivables refer to the amount due on the customers for the credit sales of the products or services made by the company to them.
+It appears as a current asset in the corporate balance sheet..
+When the client pays the amount, it will get converted into cash.